-The Company allows staff to make study visits for knowledge exchange to its power plants of various types, both local and overseas, for example, Nam Ngum 2 Hydroelectric Power Plant in the Lao People's Democratic Republic; Bangkhenchai Solar Photovoltaic Power Plant in Nakhon Ratchasima Province; and Bangpa-in Cogeneration Power Plant, Phase 1, in Phra Nakhon Si Ayutthaya Province.
+The Company arranges for staff's study visits to its power plants of various types, both local and overseas, for example, Nam Ngum 2 Hydroelectric Power Plant in the Lao People's Democratic Republic; Bangkhenchai Solar Photovoltaic Power Plant in Nakhon Ratchasima Province; and Bangpa-in Cogeneration Power Plant, Phase 1, in Phra Nakhon Si Ayutthaya Province.
 The Company also supports its staff to make study visits in relation to other works.
 This is aimed at motivating staff to learn and understand the Company's core business and efficiently develop other works.
 The Company's executives and staff also attend training on energy business, engineering in various fields, accounting, finance, management, rules and regulations governing public limited companies, etc., organized by both local and overseas organizations.